vionaaindah/kotliteProjectAPI/GCE with port 8000.md

-# 🖥️ Deploy to Google Compute Engine
+# 🖥️ Deploy to Google Compute Engine with port 8000

 You can apply this application to the Google Cloud Platform Compute Engine.
 Following are the steps for running this application in a Virtual Machine on Compute Engine.